Tech-at-DU/d3-tutorial/04-scales/readme.md

 # D3 Scales

 Scales are used to scale and normalize values.
 You can use a scale to convert a value from one range to another.
-Convert a value to a color, Convert strings to other values like colors or numbers.
+Convert a value to color, Convert strings to other values like colors or numbers.

 For this example continue with the code from the previouse example.
 You should have something like this: